dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 let b = 1
 ```

-leads to the following Trie:
+Such a setup creates the following Trie contents:

 ```mermaid
 graph TB